 Use distrobuilder

-to create images#
+to create images¶

-mkdir -p $HOME/ContainerImages/ubuntu/
+mkdir -p $HOME/Images/ubuntu/

-cd $HOME/ContainerImages/ubuntu/
+cd $HOME/Images/ubuntu/

-Then, copy one of the example YAML configuration files for container images into this directory.
-In this example, we are creating an Ubuntu container image.
+Then, copy one of the example YAML configuration files for images into this directory.

 cp $HOME/go/src/github.com/lxc/distrobuilder/doc/examples/ubuntu.yaml ubuntu.yaml